CoopHive/Apiary/design.md

 ## solver stages

- * stage 1 = centralized solver
+ * stage 1 = solver matches, but with marketplace of solvers
    * single process solver service
    * job creator and resource provider api's are merged
- * state 2 = centralized solver with split api's
+ * state 2 = solver runs autonomous agents on behalf of nodes
    * single process solver service
    * job creator and resource provider api's are split
- * stage 3 = centralized solver with edge api's
+ * stage 3 = autonomous agents are run locally and solver is used for transporting messages
    * solver is now dumb transport
    * resource provider and job creator apis are now edge services
    * the solver only connects messages
- * stage 4 = libp2p
+ * stage 4 = solver is totally removed, nodes communicate via libp2p
    * there is now no solver
    * libp2p replaces the solver transport

-### stages (from Levi)

-* Step 1) solver matches, but with marketplace of solvers
-* Step 2) solver runs autonomous agents on behalf of nodes
-* Step 3) autonomous agents are run locally and solver is used for transporting messages
-* Step 4) solver is totally removed, nodes communicate via libp2p

 ## services